srevinsaju/caramwel/README.rst

 ::

+ cd /PATH/TO/mediawiki-parser/
- env PYTHONPATH=path/to/pijnu python setup.py build_parsers
+ env PYTHONPATH=/PATH/TO/pijnu python setup.py build_parsers

 How to test
 ===========